 A technique in which oocytes or eggs retrieved from a woman’s ovaries are combined with healthy sperm from the male partner in a lab dish, today IVF is credited with the birth of more than 5 million babies worldwide.
-Vitro means glass and since fertilisation takes place in a culture dish made of glass, the process is known as in vitro fertilization.
+Vitro means glass and since fertilization takes place in a culture dish made of glass, the process is known as in vitro fertilization.

-Spearheaded by award-winning IVF Specialist Dr. Manika Khanna, Gaudium IVF Clinic India is proud to have assisted more than 6000 child-less couples in having a child of their own.
-At Gaudium IVF centre we believe that educating our patients with authentic and reliable information not only empowers them to make informed decisions but also boosts their trust in our services and in the medical fraternity as a whole.
+Spearheaded by award-winning IVF Specialist Dr. Manika Khanna, Gaudium IVF Clinic India is proud to have assisted more than 6000 childless couples in having a child of their own.
+At Gaudium IVF Centre we believe that educating our patients with authentic and reliable information not only empowers them to make informed decisions but also boosts their trust in our services and in the medical fraternity as a whole.

-In this blog post we have listed seven prevalent myths surrounding IVF and contrasting facts that dispel these myths.
+In this blog post, we have listed seven prevalent myths surrounding IVF and contrasting facts that dispel these myths.

 Myth: IVF leads to multiple pregnancies